dawitalemu4/keycurl/README.md

 See the README in the [.docker-setup](https://github.com/dawitalemu4/postwoman/tree/main/.docker-setup) folder for the docker setup guide.

+> WARNING: If using postwoman from docker and you want to test localhost urls, replace localhost with host.docker.internal in the url.

 ### Local Setup

 To locally run postwoman, you need to have Go, PostgreSQL, Bash, and cURL installed on your machine.